 - Adding insulation and ventilation in the attic can extend the life of the roof and reduce the chance of ice dams that can cause water to back up under roofing.
 The insulation should be in good shape and attic vents clear.

 - Most insulation materials can last more than 50 years, as long as they are installed and maintained well.
 Their thickness and material type can impact their effectiveness.
-Adding or replacing insulation may be needed to gain a higher efficiency, especially in colder climates.
-Improper installation, moisture, UV rays, and disturbance can all negatively impact the effectiveness of insulation.
+Adding or replacing insulation may be needed to increase efficiency.
+Improper installation, moisture, UV rays and disturbance can all negatively impact the effectiveness of insulation.

-- If your building has outdoor hose connections, remove hoses from hose bibs in the fall and turn off the water supply to hose bid connections to help minimize the chance of burst pipes due to freezing.
+- If your building has outdoor hose connections, remove hoses from hose bibbs in the fall and turn off the water supply to hose bibb connections to help minimize the chance of burst pipes due to freezing.